shadiakiki1986/chemlambda-js/README.md

 ## Usage

-Open `index.html` in a browser and follow the instructions in the main page
+Open `index.html` in a browser (or hosted version [here](http://www.teamshadi.net/chemlambda-js/)) and follow the instructions on the page

 ## License